Applicants must complete secondary school graduation requirements and submit academic test scores before enrolling at Davidson.

 The Office of Admission does not offer interviews as a part of the application process, and they are not required.
 We do, however, offer individual information sessions for students and families following campus tours.
 These are personalized meetings with admission staff members, but are meant to be purely informative in nature and are non-evaluative.

-Evidence of fluency in English through writing samples and successful performance on the Test of English as a Foreign Language (TOEFL) is required.
-TOEFL scores must be sent directly to Davidson by the testing agency.
+Evidence of fluency in English through writing samples and successful performance on the Test of English as a Foreign Language (TOEFL), or the International English Language Testing System (IELTS), is required.
+TOEFL or IELTS scores must be sent directly to Davidson by the testing agency.